On rates of convergence in the Curie-Weiss-Potts model with external field: Introduction

 (for a proof see \cite[Theorem B.1]{Ellis/Wang:1992}; or apply a general result on minimum points of certain functions related by convex duality, \cite[Theorem A.1]{CosteniucEllis:2005}, see also \cite{Wang:1994}).
 Hence we know that all statements of Theorem \ref{Minima} hold true for $G_{\beta, h}$.

 \begin{cor} The statements in Theorem \ref{Minima} for the global minimum points of $f_{\beta,h}$ hold true one to one for $G_{\beta,h}$, defined in \eqref{Gfunktion}. \end{cor}

-The {\it detour} first describing the canonical equilibrium macro-states of the Curie-Weiss-Potts model using large deviation theory and second using convex duality has the following reason.
-Applying Stein's method we will {\it automatically meet} the function $G_{\beta,h}$ and the limit theorems and the proof of certain rates of convergence will depend on the location of the global minimum points of $G_{\beta,h}$ (as in \cite{Ellis/Newman:1978}, \cite{Ellis/Wang:1990} and \cite{Ellis/Wang:1992} and a lot of other papers).
-But for $h>0$ only $f_{\beta, h}$ and its minimizers were completely characterized in the literature, see Theorem \ref{Minima}.
-So we had to argue that we also know the phase diagram of $G_{\beta,h}$.
+The main reason to consider $G_{\beta,h}$ instead of $f_{\beta,h}$ is the usefulness of a representation of the distribution of $L_n$ in terms of $G_{\beta,h}$, called {\it Hubbard-Stratonovich transform} (see \cite[Lemma 3.2]{Ellis/Wang:1990} and the proof of Lemma \ref{EnMo} in this paper) Applying Stein's method we will also {\it meet} the function $G_{\beta,h}$ and the limit theorems and the proof of certain rates of convergence depend on the location of the global minimum points of $G_{\beta,h}$.
+For $h>0$ only $f_{\beta, h}$ and its minimizers were completely characterized in the literature, see Theorem \ref{Minima}.